jtolen23/jtolen23/README.md

 # Jesus Tolentino

 A bit about myself.
-I enjoy finance,data engineering, and AI.
+I enjoy finance, data engineering, and AI.
 Currently engaging heavy into code now that AI makes it more consumable, hoping to bring my projects to life and different perspectives.

 ## What I do